 Tabula Rasa – Many will say “Tabula Rasa is a line of shaving soap, not shaving cream!”
 Admittedly, many vendors (West Coast Shaving, Maggards, Smallflower, and Amazon) classify Tabula Rasa as a shaving soap.
 But I think the product’s consistency is somewhere between a cream and a soap (a “soft” soap or a “hard” cream?) and since the shaving soap universe is pretty crowded right now I’m putting them here to give them their due.
 “Steam Punk” is a personal favorite of mine but really the whole line is quite unique.
 Try some then leave a comment with your decision about whether it’s a cream or a soap.

-The Art of Shaving – Available in Unscented (for sensitive skin),* Sandalwood,* Lemon,* Lavender,* and Ocean Kelp* scents.
+The Art of Shaving – Available for some time in Unscented (for sensitive skin), Sandalwood, Lemon, and Lavender scents, they have recently expanded the line to include more interesting scents such as Bergamot & Neroli, Oud, Eucalyptus, Vetiver Citron, and Coriander & Cardamom.
 Some may say it deserves to be on the main list, while others will say it should not be on the list at all (though mainly for more emotional, “part of a giant conglomerate company” reasons I think).
-My personal opinion is their shaving cream performance is not quite as good as it used to be before a reformulation a couple years ago.
-But I think Art of Shaving creams are solid performers and their availability makes it a “gateway drug” into good shaving!
+My personal opinion is their shaving cream performance is not quite as good as it used to be before a reformulation a couple years ago (their shaving soaps were also reformulated and many think they not nearly as good as the creams now).
+But I think Art of Shaving creams are solid performers and their fairly wide availability makes it a “gateway drug” into good shaving!